📦 Free Shipping over $60

 5. Organic products

 Many quality CBD products are organic.
-A full spectrum organic CBD oil means the hemp plants were not grown with herbicides, pesticides or chemical fertilizers.
+A full spectrum organic CBD oil means the hemp plants were not grown with herbicides, pesticides, or chemical fertilizers.

 FAQ